suejinkim20/tech-blog/README.md

 # tech-blog

 ## Description
-This is a note-taking application that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This is a a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+The app is deployed on Heroku and follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ### Functional Elements: